chrisalee27-dotcom/IT-Security-Labs/Ticket-006-Suspicious-Port-Investigation/README.md

 Observation:

-The scan indicated that the ports were **filtered**, meaning that a firewall or filtering device was blocking the scan results.
+The scan indicated that the ports were **filtered**, meaning a firewall or filtering device was preventing Nmap from determining the port state.

 ---

 # Step 2 — Disable Windows Firewall for Testing

-To determine if the firewall was responsible for blocking the ports, the Windows Defender Firewall was temporarily disabled.
+To determine whether the host firewall was responsible for filtering the scan results, the Windows Defender Firewall was temporarily disabled.

 Command used: